 The height of the platform allows the visitor a perfect opportunity to see inside the perfectly preserved carriages, and imagine the comfort and fine furnishings enjoyed by generations of the Royal Family.

 Interestingly, the most modern rolling stock belonging to The Queen Mother and Queen Elizabeth II is far more austere and practical.
-Of course they provide a lot of space to relax than most people would ever experience themselves!
+Of course they provide a lot more space to relax than most people would ever experience themselves!
 Each Royal carriage has a white flag suspended by it to show which monarch they were built for, and discrete information plaques tell interesting stories about their history and use.

 The Royal Mail rolling stock is open to enter and gives you a good idea of how busy life would be aboard these trains as they thundered up and down the country, sorting post as they went.
 They also had ingenious machinery which would swing out as they sped past collection points along the route where they could drop off and collect heavy mail sacks!